A survey of the homology cobordism group: The Structure of T3Z

-Since all current homology cobordism invariants are blind to detect its linear independence in $\TZ$, we curiously ask the following problem.
-On the other hand, they might be homology cobordant in $\TZ$.
-If so, this will be a very interesting result.
+Since all current homology cobordism invariants are blind to detect the linear independence of $\{\Sigma(p,q,pqn+1)\}_{n=1, \text{odd}}^\infty$ in $\TZ$, we curiously ask the following problem.
+On the other hand, these manifolds might be homology cobordant to each other in $\TZ$.
+If so, this will also be a very interesting result.